ITunes Store: Reception and commercial success

 In the first 18 hours, the iTunes store sold about 275,000 tracks, and more than 1 million tracks were sold in its first 5 days.
-When released for Windows in October 2003, iTunes was downloaded more than 1 million times in the first 3 days, selling more than 1 million songs in that period.
+When it was released on Windows in October 2003, the iTunes program was downloaded more than 1 million times in the first 3 days, selling more than 1 million songs in that period.
 On December 15, 2003, Apple announced that it had sold 25 million songs.

 In January 2004 at the Macworld Conference & Expo in San Francisco, Steve Jobs announced (Sellers, 2004) that an unnamed person had purchased US$29,500 worth of music.
 On March 15, 2004, Apple announced that iTunes Music Store customers had purchased and downloaded 50 million songs from iTunes Music Store.
-A song sold on iTunes gives the artist 9 cents in profit.
 They also reported that customers were purchasing 2.5 million songs a week which translates to a projected annual run rate of 130 million songs a year.
 The 50 millionth song was "The Path of Thorns" by Sarah McLachlan.

 On April 28, 2004, iTunes Music Store marked its first anniversary with 70 million songs sold, clear dominance in the paid online music market and a slight profit.
 The store also offers hundreds of movie trailers and music videos, in an attempt to boost soundtrack sales.
 In the conference, Steve Jobs reiterated that a subscription service is still not in the interest of customers and reported that only 5 million of the 100 million songs offered in the Pepsi giveaway campaign were redeemed, which he blamed on technical problems in Pepsi distribution.
 According to an Apple press release dated August 10, 2004, iTunes Music Store was the first store to have a catalog of more than one million songs.
 Also, iTunes Music Store at that point maintained a 70 percent market share of legal music downloads.

 The emerging monopoly of the store was criticized in 2011 by Mike Lang of Miramax for "effectively strangling the industry".
 He says that because the music industry has allowed too few content providers, it is now suffering.
 Lang views the issue as being more of a threat than music piracy.